relution-io/azure-marketplace/README.md

 Disclaimer:

 Relution is a product of [M-Way Solutions GmbH](http://www.mwaysolutions.com).
-Server license will be automatically measured through M-Way Solutions license service.
+Server license will be automatically measured through a M-Way Solutions license service.